-Occupancy tax collection is the process by which short-term rental hosts collect mandated lodging taxes from guests and remit them to the appropriate government authority.
-These taxes -- known variously as transient occupancy tax (TOT), hotel tax, bed tax, or lodging tax -- are imposed by state, county, and municipal governments and typically range from 5% to 15% of the rental amount.
+Occupancy tax collection is the process by which short-term rental hosts collect government-mandated lodging taxes from guests and remit them to the appropriate tax authority.
+These taxes — known variously as transient occupancy tax (TOT), hotel tax, bed tax, or lodging tax — are imposed by state, county, and municipal governments and typically range from 5% to 15% of the rental amount.
+Platforms like Airbnb collect automatically in many markets; everywhere else, the legal obligation falls on the host.

 | Platform | Auto-Collection Coverage | Host Action Required |